Zaurtime/smart_cctv/README.md

   - STRIPE_PUBLIC_KEY
   - STRIPE_SECRET_KEY
   - USE_AWS

+17. Ensure the following environment variables are set in Heroku

 19. Connect the app to GitHub, and enable automatic deploys from the main if you wish